acidlabsStudios/EmployeeHandbook/international-travel.md

   * Here to do work? _Nope!
 Here on business with ```<client>```/for the ```<blah>``` conference in ```<place>```/meeting with ```<client>```._
   * Where are you staying? _I'm staying at ```<hotel name, address, and phone>```._

 Be straightforward and truthful.
 You're legit!
 No need to be cagey or misleading.

 ## Checklist: When You Arrive
 * Let us know!
 Mention in HQ Campfire when you're through Customs and have arrived at your destination.
-* Touch ID: Reenable on your phone, tablet, and laptop.
+* Touch ID and Face ID: Reenable on your phone, tablet, and laptop.
 * Dropbox or Google Drive: Log in and reconnect, but only if needed during travel.
 * Basecamp app: Reinstall on your phone, tablet, and laptop.
+* 1Password: Turn off Travel Mode.
+Go to https://basecamp.1password.com/profile and click Disable Travel Mode.
+Next time you open 1Password, you'll have full access again.
 * Email apps: Add your @acidlabs.org account again.
 * Sensitive documents: Download and restore, but only if needed during travel.

 ## Checklist: When You Return
 * Same as when you travel!
 Repeat the checklists for any border crossing, whether into or out of the US or Australia.

 ## Any Questions?
 Hitting a snag or have any questions?
 Ping Steve for help.